pnealgit/go_think/README.md

 This is a variant of the 'think' repository.
 It has a go backend where every genome has a concurrent neural network.

+It stil is not working...
+A few more days ...

 April 28,2017 - Finally figured out unmarshalling.
 Threw all the setup code into the 'onopen' for the websocket.